chenqin/CarND-Behavioral-Cloning-P3/README.md

 ####Model detail

-The final model I picked was based on nvidia model which consists of normalization with same matrix dimension only normalize cell value to -0.5 - 0,5 cropping image to remove upper and lower part sky or bumper for convolution layers to abstract features, including using maxpooling right after first CNN layer to de noise four fully connected layers with dropouts in the middle to avoid overfit
+The final model I picked was based on nvidia model which consists of *normalization with same matrix dimension only normalize cell value to -0.5 - 0,5 *cropping image to remove upper and lower part sky or bumper *for convolution layers to abstract features, including using maxpooling right after first CNN layer to de noise *four fully connected layers with dropouts in the middle to avoid overfit Detail below

 ____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to
 ====================================================================================================